 - Obey all signs and area closures.

-- Never chase wildlife.
+- Never approach, chase or harm any wildlife.

 - When on a motorized vehicle in an open area, try to keep a distance of 500 metres away from large mammals.
 For non-motorized activities, stay 100 metres away.